craigargh/cfg-python/course_handbook/session_1.md

 "the lord of the rings".title()
 ```

-What is the output for each one and why?
+What is the output for each line and why?

-One of them causes an exception.
+One of the lines causes an exception.
 Read the exception message.
 What do you think it means?

 ----

 > **Concatentation:**